The probabilistic world: Fundamental probabilism

 \subsubsection{Observables}

 An observable has a fixed value $A_\tau$ or $A(\tau)$ for every classical state or basis event $\tau$.
 This value is real, such that observables are maps from the set of basis events to $\mathbb{R}$.
 The values $A_\tau$ are the possible measurement values of the observable $A$.
 The ensemble of possible measurement values is the ``spectrum" of $A$.
 An idealized observation could find one of the states $\tau$ and therefore the value $A_\tau$ of the observable in this state.
 We will later find subsystems for which there no longer are fixed values of all observables in a state of the subsystem.
 This occurs rather genuinely if a state of a subsystem involves basis events with different values $A_\tau$.
 For subsystems the observables may become ``probabilistic observables".
 For the basic formulation of the overall probabilistic system, however, we employ observables with fixed values $A_\tau$ in every state $\tau$.
 This is the setting of classical statistics, and we therefore call such observables ``classical observables".
+Beyond the classical observables we will later encounter further ``statistical observables'' which measure properties of the probability distribution, without having fixed values for a given basis state $\tau$.
+A common example is temperature, which does not have a fixed value in a given microstate of the system.

 \paragraph*{Algebra of observables}

 The classical observables form an algebra.
 Linear combinations of two observables $A$ and $B$ form new observables $D = \alpha A + \beta B$, for which the values in every state $\tau$ are given by